Wang Xiaochuan: Career

-Investment experience

-On October 15, 2021, Wang resigned as CEO of Sogou and announced that he would open a new chapter in the medical field.
-In recent years, Dr. Wang has invested in the field of medical technology, including Dr. Chunyu, a listed company of telemedicine platform, a Chinese medicine consulting service Xiaolu traditional Chinese medicine, Airdoc Technology, the first "AI medical stock" listed in Hong Kong (airdoc 02251.hk), and DeepCare,an AI oral imaging company, Dr. Wang wrote, "my curiosity about life science has been lingering in my mind for the past 20 years.
+On 15 October 2021, Wang resigned as CEO of Sogou and announced that he would open a new chapter in the medical field.
+In recent years, Dr. Wang has invested in the field of medical technology, including Dr. Chunyu, a listed company of telemedicine platform, a Chinese medicine consulting service Xiaolu traditional Chinese medicine, Airdoc Technology, the first "AI medical stock" listed in Hong Kong, and DeepCare, an AI oral imaging company, Dr. Wang wrote, "my curiosity about life science has been lingering in my mind for the past 20 years.
 In the next 20 years, if I can make my own contributions to the development of health care and life science, and to the improvement of public health, I will live a fuller life".

-Honors

-In 1996, Wang won a gold medal at the Eighth International Olympiad in Informatics (IOI).
-In 2014, he was the winner of the Emerging Entrepreneur award of Ernst & Young China Entrepreneur of the Year.
+In April 2023, Wang founded Baichuan, an artificial intelligence company.

+Wang was included in Time's 2024 list of the "100 Most Influential People in AI".